 All of our HR staff are remote.

-A good portion of our Finance staff are remote.
+A good portion of our Finance staff is remote.

 How has the crisis impacted your strategic goals for the next quarters?